extragood-io/jumpwire-docs/docs/flows/index.md

 After succesfully saving a Flow, a graphical visualization can be seen under the tab "Flow Visualization", which displays the sequence of stages by their name and action.

 ![](../../assets/images/flows_page.png)

+Coming soon
+{: .label .label-yellow }

+Flows can also be managed in GitHub, to support creating and updating Flows as part of an existing CI/CD pipeline.
+More details coming soon.

 ### Flow validation and testing